SolidaridadAsia/SoliBot/data/nlu/faq.md

 - How to manage the white fly damage
 - How much soil organic matter is necessary for higher sugarcane yield
 - Which seasons does this Top shoot borer effect the crop?
 Activity of the top shoot borer starts with the onset of the monsoon rains.
 How to differentiate the INB and top borer dead hearts
-- How much soil organic matter is necessary for higher sugarcane yield
 - Where from the pheromone traps could be obtained
 - Factors enhancing disease severity
 - How the Setts of Sugarcane treated before planting
 - How to control the internode borer in sugarcane
-- What are the new varieties of sugarcane released recently
 - How to get farm equipments at subsidized rate under Rashtriya Krishi Vikas Yojna (RKVY)
 - What is Chip-bud technique
 - What are the non flowering varieties of sugarcane